-The Board of Supes hearing Tuesday on the city’s response to the COVID-19 crisis demonstrate a key policy divide between the Breed Administration and the progressive board members:
+The Board of Supes hearing Tuesday on the city’s response to the COVID-19 crisis demonstrated a key policy divide between the Breed Administration and the progressive board members:

 The progressives want to take control of as many hotel rooms and vacant apartments as possible and move homeless people off the streets.
 The Breed administration is taking a much more limited approach that features the large-scale shelter model.